arturoherrero/powercore/README.md

 #### `first`

-Return the first chars of the string.
+Returns the first character of the string.

 ```ruby
 "abc".first     # => "a"